zeno-ml/zeno-build/tasks/chatbot/report/README.md

   **customer service** dataset
 - **ChatGPT came out on top**, but the open-source chat model **Vicuna was also very competitive**
-- It is **important to use a chat-tuned model with a long context window**
+- We find that it is **important to use a chat-tuned model with a long context window**
-- **Prompt engineering particularly improves performance for turns early in the conversation**, but less so later turns where more context is available
+- **Prompt engineering particularly improves performance for turns early in the conversation**, but less so in later turns where more context is available
 - Even for a strong model like ChatGPT, it is easy to find **obvious issues in hallucinations, failure to probe for more information, and repeated content**